 Call Etiquettes That Can Translate Into Sales

-It’s important to avoid the minimize the following when agents talk to customers-
+It’s important to avoid any conscious calling errors and minimize the following when agents talk to customers:

 - Heavy accent

-- Lots of background noise which immediately makes the customer realize that they are speaking to someone at a call center
+- Lots of background noise immediately make the customer realize that they are speaking to someone at a call center.

 All these three issues can turn away even the most interested customers.
 You must ensure that your training and development programs address such issues and weed them out.

-7 Tried and Tested Tips for More Success With Sales Calls
+8 Tried and Tested Tips To Achieve More Success With Sales Calls

 With so much rejection, calling customers can often be a very disheartening and frustrating process.
 Nobody likes prospects hanging up on them every time they make a sales pitch.
 Read on for some pro tips on getting prospects interested in what you have to say.
 These tips will also enable you to see more organic conversions over time.